The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

 Aquarius Camus defeat his pupil (or student's pupil, in the anime) Cygnus Hyoga and literally creates an ice coffin for him so he can preserve the body for years, until Hyoga is ready to fight again.
 It takes a Golden Cloth's weapons and Shun almost dying to de-frost him and bring him back to the Sanctuary arc.

 Used in the 2001 version of Cyborg 009 on the first four cyborgs, in order to keep Albert Heinrich/004's attempt to cross the Berlin Wall intact.
 While logically all four of them should have suffered considerable culture shock, Albert gets the most specific and frequent comments on how much has changed in forty years.
-001 was an infant before being placed in suspended animation, and was still an infant going out.
-He wasn't old enough to know what the world was like before he became a cyborg to be able to make such comments after becoming a cyborg.
+Ivan/001 was an infant before being placed in suspended animation, and was still an infant going out: he wasn't old enough to know what the world was like before he became a cyborg to be able to make such comments after the process.

 Yuji Kaido from Blue Gender was frozen due to his having an incurable virus, with promises to be unfrozen when a cure was found.
 Yes, he gets unfrozen, but ends up in a none too bright future...